anushadatar/Pipelined-Shell/critters/easter-eggs-brainstorming.md

 - Click a certain number of times and launch . . . something
 - Type Vicky's name, generates a text image of her
 - Type nonsense and instead of an error it will launch a random command
+- Generate something from AP Java's gridworld, but without object-oriented design

 The community is welcome to submit pull requests to add your own ideas